domalab/aioairctrl/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![Home Assistant](https://img.shields.io/badge/Home%20Assistant-Integration%20Ready-blue.svg)](https://www.home-assistant.io/)

 An enhanced async Python library and command-line utilities for controlling Philips air purifiers using encrypted CoAP (Constrained Application Protocol).
-This fork adds comprehensive **Home Assistant integration support**, **automatic device discovery**, and **user-friendly setup tools**.
+This fork adds comprehensive **device discovery**, **technical data extraction**, and **developer tools** to help expand Home Assistant integration support for new air purifier models.

+## 🎯 **What This Tool Does**

+**✅ FOR DEVELOPERS**: Extract comprehensive technical data from Philips air purifiers to help add support for new models in Home Assistant integrations

+**✅ FOR USERS**: Contribute device information to help developers expand device support

+**❌ NOT A HOME ASSISTANT INTEGRATION**: This tool does not directly integrate with Home Assistant or generate ready-to-use configurations

+**❌ NOT AN END-USER SOLUTION**: This tool is for data collection and contribution, not for daily Home Assistant use

 ## ⚠️ **Important: Enhanced Fork Notice**

-> **This is NOT the original aioairctrl package!** This is an enhanced fork specifically designed for Home Assistant integration.
+> **This is NOT the original aioairctrl package!** This is an enhanced fork specifically designed for device discovery and developer support.
 >
-> - **❌ DO NOT install from PyPI** (`pip install aioairctrl`) - you'll get the original version without Home Assistant features
+> - **❌ DO NOT install from PyPI** (`pip install aioairctrl`) - you'll get the original version without device discovery features
-> - **✅ MUST install from source** (see installation instructions below) to get device discovery, setup wizard, and HA integration
+> - **✅ MUST install from source** (see installation instructions below) to get device discovery and data extraction tools
-> - **🏠 Designed for Home Assistant users** who need comprehensive device information and easy integration setup
+> - **🔧 Designed for developers and users** who want to help expand Home Assistant support for new air purifier models

 ## Features

 - **🔍 Automatic Device Discovery** - Find Philips air purifiers on your network automatically
-- **🏠 Home Assistant Integration** - Ready-to-use configurations for Home Assistant
 - **📊 Comprehensive Device Analysis** - Extract 70+ data points with capability detection
+- **🔧 Developer Data Collection** - Generate standardized device information for integration developers
-- **🧙‍♂️ Interactive Setup Wizard** - User-friendly guided setup for non-technical users
+- **🧙‍♂️ Interactive Setup Wizard** - User-friendly guided device information collection
-- **📁 Multiple Export Formats** - JSON and YAML output for easy integration
+- **📁 Multiple Export Formats** - JSON and YAML output for developer use
+- **🤝 Community Contribution** - Easy device info sharing for Home Assistant integration projects
 - **⚡ Async/await support** - Built with modern Python async patterns
 - **🔐 Encrypted communication** - Secure CoAP communication with AES encryption
 - **🖥️ Command-line interface** - Easy-to-use CLI for quick operations